Graduating Class 2020

 Jessica Jackson, DO is joining Valley Hospitalists in Winchester.

-Benjamin Kaplan-Singer, MD is planning on opening a Functional Medicine clinic as well as work his
+Benjamin Kaplan-Singer, MD has opened a Functional Medicine clinic as well as work his organic farm

 David Leng, MD is joining Kaiser Permanente in Ashburg, VA.